SpikySpam/Tutorials/05_vaultwarden/README.md

 ![NPM Banner](_assets/images/bw_banner.png)

-In this Tutorial we are going to setup **Vaultwarden** as our Password Manager
+In this Tutorial we are going to setup **Vaultwarden** as our **Password Manager**

 ## Video

-In this video I demonstrate how to install Vaultwarden on a fresh Ubuntu Virtual Machine (in ProxMox).
+In this video I demonstrate how to install Vaultwarden on a Ubuntu Virtual Machine (in ProxMox).

 [![Video](_assets/images/vaultwarden-video.png)](https://youtu.be/XXXXXXXXXXXXXXXXXXXXXXX)